ZySec-AI/project-zysec/README.md

 ### Notes

-- Ensure that the remote GPU instance has the necessary hardware requirements and software dependencies installed.
+- Ensure that the remote GPU instance hosting model API has the necessary hardware requirements and software dependencies installed.
-- Adjust the deployment scripts (`start_web_ui.sh` and `start_model_server.sh`) as needed to suit the remote environment, particularly for handling GPU resources.
+- The remote model API server should be compaitble with openai API format. vLLM server is recommended.
 - Test the application thoroughly in the GPU environment to ensure stability and performance meet your expectations.